Recruiting now for Police Officers!

 Passionate about policing

-Police Constables carry out a huge array of policing tasks, from patrolling the streets in cars and on foot, working with communities and maintaining law and order and protecting vulnerable members of society.
+Police Officers carry out a huge array of policing tasks, from patrolling the streets in cars and on foot, working with communities and maintaining law and order and protecting vulnerable members of society.

 Officers work on a 24 hour a day, 7 days a week shift.
 No matter what day it is, it is business as usual for our officers.